szv/CollaborativeNoteEditor/README.md

 ## Deployment
 - GitHub Action for building and deploying the fronend to _Azure Static Web App_
-- GitHub Action for building the Docker container for the backend, uploading it to _Azure Container Registry_ and then instructing the _Azure Container App_ to pull the new _Docker Dontainer Image_ from th the Registry.
+- GitHub Action for building the Docker container for the backend, uploading it to _Azure Container Registry_ and then instructing the _Azure Container App_ to pull the new _Docker Container Image_ from th the Registry.

 ## Backend
 For the backend we developed a Service with ASP.NET (Core) 7 RC 2.
 The database access gets abstracted by using EFCore with the Cosmos-DB provdier.